TITLE 35: ENVIRONMENTAL PROTECTION

 vi) A description of the means by which each shipment of the hazardous secondary material will be transported (e.g., mode of transportation vehicle (air, highway, rail, water, etc.), types of container (drums, boxes, tanks, etc.), etc.);

-vii) A description of the manner in which the hazardous secondary material will be reclaimed in the country of import;
+vii) A description of how the hazardous secondary material will be reclaimed in the country of import;

 viii) The name and address of the reclaimer, any intermediate facility, and any alternate reclaimer and intermediate facilities; and